Barbara Cleverly - British author of a series about Detective Joe Sandilands, a Scotland Yard policeman who is

 Alex Brett - author of books featuring Morgan O'Brien who investigates crimes in the science profession.
-More information may be found at the Crime Writers of Canada web site.
+For more information, visit the Fantastic Fiction web site.

 Barbara Fradkin - a clinical psychologist and writer of a series featuring Ottawa Police Inspector Green.
 Her novel Honor Among Men won the 2007 Arthur Ellis award for best mystery novel.
 The author's web site.

 Lyn Hamilton - (1944 - 2009) Author of a series of archaeological mysteries set in fascinating locations around the world.
-For more information, visit her page at the Crime Writers of Canada web site.
+For more information, visit her page at Wikipedia

 Louise Penny- (1958 - ) Award winning Canadian mystery writer a series of mysteries featuring Inspector Gamache which are set in the village of Three Pines.
 Ms. Penny was a journalist and a host for Canadian radio before becomming a writer.
 Louise Penny discusses her Three Pines series in this video.
 Louise Penny's web site.